7 segment LED Display

-They are mainly used in electronic meters, digital clocks, basic calculator, and other electronic devices who display numerical information.
+They are mainly used in electronic meters, digital clocks, basic calculators, and other electronic devices that display numerical information.

 7 Segment LED Display consists of seven LEDs arranged in a rectangular fashion as shown.
 Each of the seven LEDs is called segment because when illuminated, the segment forms part of a numerical digit (of both Decimal and Hex) to be displayed.

 An additional 8th LED displays the indication of a decimal point(DP).
 To display numbers greater than ten two or more 7-segment displays are connected together.

 The displays common pins are generally used to identify which type of 7 segment display it is.